 Given the current conditions, many Australians find themselves working away from the office.
 Whether you find yourself working from a home office or at the kitchen table, both may present sub-optimal working conditions.
-These conditions may see you with a sore back (link to back pain) and tight neck (link to neck pain).
+These conditions may see you with a sore back and tight neck.
 The good news is there are several changes you can make in your home office to improve posture and reduce pain.
 Here are our top 5 tips for creating an ergonomic desk set up at home:

 1. Keep your eyes up and straight ahead

 Ensure your monitor is at eye level and about one arm’s length away from your body to ensure you are not looking up, down or moving forward to see the screen.
 Ideally a good laptop stand, or height adjustable monitor will assist you with getting your screen to eye level.
 If you do not have access to either, you can get creative.
 An old dictionary, textbook or two will do the trick.